troyvassalotti/troyv.dev/src/posts/plvylist.md

 It was so simple once I sat down and thought about it.

-I keep the SASS version up-to-date so anyone else can use it if they want to (thanks!), but we should all probably just use the CSS version.
+I keep the SASS version up-to-date so anyone else can use it if they want to (thanks!), but we should all probably use the CSS version.

 ## JS
 This is where all the magic happens.
 Without this, nothing works.
 Well, you need to also have some audio files somewhere, but the JavaScript is where you declare those files anyway.